 Higher accuracy and sensitivity are two of the advantages of digital thermometers.
 Higher sensitivity means it can easily detect and display the temperature reading almost instantly.

-The sensors commonly used for digital food thermometer is the thermocouple wires.
-It consists of 2 dissimilar wires that are welded together, when exposed to a different temperature generate an emf or voltage that has an equivalent temperature reading.
+The sensors commonly used for digital food thermometers are the thermocouple wires.
+It consists of 2 dissimilar wires that are welded together and, when exposed to a different temperature generate an emf or voltage that has an equivalent temperature reading.